JoseReyesRIT/MultiClass_A11y_Apps/README.md

-# Capstone-A11y_Reviews
+# MultiClass_A11y_Apps
-Repository for Capstone's project
+Repository for 'Analysis of Accessibility Reviews in Mobile Apps' study